 Removing heavy dirt

-As an alternative to using dish liquid, glass cleaners or window cleaners are also suitable.
-Caution is required here, since detergent may attack and discolor the mirror film on the edge of the mirror.
-You should always take care to stay away from the edges when possible, or to thoroughly rub these dry after cleaning.
-However, the best option when cleaning mirrors is to omit cleaning agents entirely.
+As an alternative to the washing-up liquid, glass-cleaners or window cleaners are also suitable.
+Caution is required here: Since this detergent may attack and discolour the mirror film on the edge of the mirror, you should always take care to leave out the edges, where possible, or to thoroughly rub these dry after cleaning.
+However, the best option when cleaning mirrors omits detergent entirely.